tinkerbell/proposals/proposals/0025/README.md

 ## Background

 OSIE is the Operating System Installation Environment.
-OSIE was created by Equinix Metal, and predates the Tinkerbell project.
-It's comprised of 3 components, which have had their functionality replaced by newer Tinkerbell
+OSIE was created by Equinix Metal and predates the Tinkerbell project.
+It contains three primary components, all of which have had their functionality replaced within Tinkerbell:
-projects:

 * A live Linux environment for executing workflows ⟶ hook
 * The osie-runner program to execute jobs ⟶ tink-worker
 * The collection of containerized provisioning scripts ⟶ workflows

 Tinkerbell only ever made use of the first component, the Linux environment.
-In September 2021, the Tinkerbell sandbox switched it's default Linux environment from OSIE to Hook, completing the transition of the OSIE components.
+In September 2021, the Tinkerbell sandbox switched its default Linux environment from OSIE to Hook, completing the transition of the OSIE components.

 This tech debt is visible when you look at the code footprint of the two repositories